kriszyp/transporter/README.md

 format.
 This has been primarily tested with RequireJS and Yabble:

 [http://github.com/jrburke/requirejs](http://github.com/jrburke/requirejs)
-[http://github.com/kriszyp/yabble](http://github.com/kriszyp/yabble) (currently the kriszyp fork is needed because of some implementation bugs in require.def handling in Yabble)
+[http://github.com/kriszyp/yabble](http://github.com/kriszyp/yabble) (currently the kriszyp fork is needed because of some implementation bugs in define handling in Yabble)

 To use transporter, include the appliance in your JSGI stack: